 - Any pipe installed within an easement, and used only by those parties named in the easement documents, is owned by and will be maintained by the named parties at their expense and effort.

 - Pipes installed in a ROW and used by the owners of the ROW shall be maintained by the users of the pipe.
-Additional information can be found here: Water supply pipes installed in private land policy
+Additional information can be found in our water supply pipes installed in private land policy.

 Finding out the rights and responsibilities specific to your property